RiddleMeDoo/QS-Discord-Bot/README.md

 ### Setup
 First, create a discord bot and set up the hosting solution of your choice.
 If you are not using Repl.it please edit the code accordingly to store data elsewhere.
+Repl.it also has different syntax to access environment variables.

 To set this bot up, you will need the following:
 - A discord bot's token